 Want to create a cosy yet classy dining space for your clients?
-Play a bit of slow modern jazz.
+Play a bit of slow modern pop-jazz or soul-pop.

 By now, it must be of no surprise to you that music played at your business has an impact on how much time a customer spends with you.
 Slower music makes people take their time and browse through the store, whereas faster music can get them to increase their pace.

 Funnily enough, the pace of customer flow does not impact sales!

 Moreover, in the case of gyms and fitness studios, fast, up-tempo and motivating music can make the clients stay back and sweat it out longer.
 With better results in the long run, they are more likely to renew their memberships, opt for personal training and other services that you might provide.

 Want to get your clients picking up their paces and getting those abs they want?
 Play some groovy R&B tunes by The Weeknd.